Doing Business In: Azerbaijan

 Courts – The court system is three-tiered, consisting of the first instance courts (District (city) courts, administrative-economical courts, military courts, courts on grave crimes), the courts of appeal and the Supreme Court, which all hear the cases within their competence respectively.
 Pursuant to the amendments made to the Civil Procedure Code (effective as of January 1, 2017), any statements of claim and complaints as well as any other documents in economic disputes may be submitted to the courts either in written form or via an electronic cabinet established within the Electronic Court system.
 Additionally, any court notices to the parties using electronic cabinet can be served by means of placing the notices into the electronic cabinets.

 International arbitration.
-Pursuant to the Civil Procedure Code and the Law on Protection of Foreign Investments, investment disputes may be resolved with the dispute resolution procedures agreed by the parties.
+Investment disputes may be resolved with the dispute resolution procedures agreed by the parties.
 International arbitration in Azerbaijan is regulated in accordance with the Law on International Arbitration.
 Azerbaijan has ratified the New York Convention on Enforcement of Arbitral Awards as well as the Washington Convention on the Settlement of Investment Disputes between States and Nationals of Other States, which provides for arbitration at the International Centre for Settlement of Investment Disputes (ICSID).

 Mediation.
-On April 3, 2019, by the adoption of the new Law “On Mediation”, mediation will be used as the main alternative dispute resolution method of social relations.
+On April 3, 2019, by the adoption of the new Law “On Mediation”, mediation is used as the main alternative dispute resolution method of social relations.
 The mentioned Law mainly determines the principles, goals, implementation rules of mediation and the status of mediators in Azerbaijan.